inoryy/tensorflow-optimized-wheels/README.md

 # Optimized TensorFlow Wheels

-If you similar messages when you start TensorFlow then these wheels are for you!
+If you see similar messages when you start TensorFlow then these wheels are for you!

 ```
 The TensorFlow library wasn't compiled to use AVX instructions, but these are available on your machine and could speed up CPU computations.